ares466/aws-notes/devops-pro/SYSTEMS_MANAGER.md

 On-prem instances must also satsify these requirements, but the details differ:
 - **Activations** securely join on-prem servers to Systems Manager.
 The activation is assigned an IAM role that the on-prem servers will indirectly use to communicate with Systems Manager.

+Hybrid instance (instances running outside of AWS) IDs are prefixed with `mi-`.
+EC2 instance IDs are prefixed with `i-`.

 ## Run Command

 The SSM `Run command` feature enables administrators to run command documents, that contain scripts, on managed instances without using SSH/RDP.